dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 [Compressing Pcap Files](https://www.sinodun.com/2017/06/compressing-pcap-files/) and [Packet Capture](https://www.sinodun.com/2017/06/more-on-debian-jessieubuntu-trusty-packet-capture-woes/).

-This information was last updated on 29th of June 2017.
+This information was last updated on 3rd of May 2018.

 # IANA considerations